bodo-ai/Bodo/docs/docs/installation_and_setup/install.md

 ```

 For production environments, we recommend creating a `conda` environment and installing
-Bodo and its dependencies in it as shown below:
+Bodo DataFrames and its dependencies in it as shown below:

 ```console
 conda create -n Bodo python=3.13 -c conda-forge